 If visiting one of the five national parks above isn’t an option for your MLK celebration, there are two other ways you might consider to honor the life of Dr. King.

 Visit a Park for Free

 MLK Day is one of the days the National Park Service selects to waive entrance fees.
 For the 120+ national park units that charge an entrance fee, MLK Day is totally free.
 It’s a great chance to experience your local national park unit or bring someone new to their first national park.

-To find out about the other free entrance days, visit our list of fee-free days: How to Visit a National Park for Free in 2020.
+To find out about the other free entrance days, visit our list of fee-free days: How to Visit a National Park for Free.